mir-ashiq/AIKitchen-API/README.md

 - Responsible AI Practices: Adhere to ethical AI principles and practices when using AI-generated content.
 - Security Best Practices: Implement robust security measures, considering the sensitivity of information stored.

+**Note:** For optimal usage, it is recommended to keep Two-Factor Authentication (2FA) off for the Google AI Kitchen account associated with this API to avoid login issues.

 ## Further Enhancements

 - **API Documentation:** Develop extensive API documentation to guide users effectively.